Dejulia489/Dejulia489.github.io/_posts/2017-05-06-InstallingPowershellOnLinux.md

 	sudo apt-get install curl

-Second we will need to configure microsoft as a public repository.
+Second we will need to configure Microsoft as a public repository.

 ###### We can use the snippet below to Import the public repository GPG keys.